-- 1. Formulation and Distribution of Student Rights and Responsibilities and Judicial Procedures: - A. Student Rights and Responsibilities and Judicial Procedures.
+- 1. Formulation and Distribution of Student Rights and Responsibilities and Judicial Procedures: - A. Student Rights and Responsibilities and Judicial Procedures:

-Student Rights and Responsibilities and Judicial Procedures shall be formulated on each campus in conformity with these guidelines.
+These Student Rights and Responsibilities and Judicial Procedures have been formulated for the four CSU universities.

 B. Distribution of Student Rights and Responsibilities and Judicial Procedures.